Estimating Dynamic Treatment Effects in Event Studies with Heterogeneous Treatment Effects: Alternative estimation method

-\end{prop} Note that $\widehat{\delta}_{e,l}$ from Regression (\ref{eq: saturated event studies model}) is in essence a DID estimator for $CATT_{e,l}$ in the form of (\ref{eq:DID-estimator}) with $s=0$ and $C=\left\{ T\right\} $, which is consistent.
-Thus, $\widehat{\nu}_{l}$ is consistent for a weighted average of $CATT_{e,l}$ with weights equal to the share of cohort $e$ across cohorts that have experienced at least $l$ periods of treatment.
-These weights are guaranteed to be convex and have a reasonable interpretation.
+\textbf{Validity of the IW estimator. }Under the parallel trends and no anticipation assumptions the coefficient estimator $\widehat{\delta}_{e,\ell}$ from regression (\ref{eq: saturated event studies model}) is a consistent estimator for $CATT_{e,\ell}$.
+The sample shares of each cohort are also consistent estimators for the population shares.
+Thus, the IW estimator is consistent for a weighted average of $CATT_{e,\ell}$ with weights equal to the share of each cohort in the relevant period(s).

+With a few standard assumptions (which we present as Assumption \ref{assu:(The-saturated-regression} in Online Appendix \ref{sec:Proofs}) on regression (\ref{eq: saturated event studies model}), we can show that each IW estimator is asymptotically normal and derive its asymptotic variance.
+The large sample approximation allows us to estimate the variance of IW estimators directly without relying on bootstrapping as in \citet{callaway_santanna_ssrn2018}.
+However, we only construct pointwise confidence interval valid for a given IW estimator $\widehat{\nu}_{g}$.
+The bootstrap-based inference by \citet{callaway_santanna_ssrn2018} constructs simultaneous confidence intervals that are valid for the entire path of $\widehat{\nu}_{g}$.